All Episodes

 That's why we on the conservative side don't like him.

-That's what makes us mad.
+The stuff that he does like, that's what makes us mad.

-The commercial with Pelosi and the run around talking about the right-wing social engineering that was Paul Ryan's Medicare plan.
+The commercial with Pelosi and the runaround talking about the right-wing social engineering that was Paul Ryan's Medicare plan.

 But what ticks off the establishment is that Newt was conservative back then.

-And the more conservative he sounds, like, and he did last, I'm going to get to these debate sound bites in the second hour.
+And the more conservative he sounds, like, and he did last, I'm going to get to these debate soundbites in the second hour.

 The more conservative he sounds, the longer the knives get and the angrier his opponents get.

-The establishment's telling it's a one-person race.
+Now the establishment's telling it's a one-person race.

 They are convinced that Romney's the only guy that can win.

-They're worried he can't get the nomination.
+They're worried he can't get the nomination, but they will.

-But they will they will rejoice in telling you that Newt can't win.
+They will rejoice in telling you that Newt can't win.

-But Romney, in their view, is easily elected.
+They tell you Newt is unelectable but Romney, in their view, is easily elected.

 He can't be nominated, but he's easily elected.

-Figure that out.
+Figure that out, figure it out.

-They say, yeah, they're scratching their heads.
+They say yeah, they're scratching their heads.

-This guy, I don't know.
+This guy, I don't know he's, it really can't be.

 That's outcome-based education.

-But that's what we are getting.
+That is, two plus two equals five, but that's what we are getting.

-I don't think, and this is not a criticism of Romney.
+I don't think and this is not a criticism of Romney, it's simply a different way of looking at Newt.

-I don't think taking over the House of Representatives from the Democrats after 40 years of Democrat control is something that Mitt Romney could do or would even try to do.
+I don't think taking over the House OF Representatives from the Democrats after 40 years of Democrat control is something that Mitt Romney could do or would even try to do.

-What was it, 76 or 78?
+76 or 78?